Meet the Designers

 Ex-Christopher Kane designer Emily Robson draws inspiration from all over the world for her distinctive jewellery, often referencing ancient artisanal techniques.
-Her bold and brilliant collection for MOTLEY is a classic Robson riff on Egyptian iconography, featuring jackals, sphinxes and torques.
+Her bold and brilliant collections for MOTLEY are a classic Robson riff on Egyptian iconography, featuring jackals, sphinxes and sun God Ra.Hide

 French designer Estelle Dévé’s passion for design started in childhood.
 Inspired by her aunt who designed jewellery for Chanel under Karl Lagerfeld, Estelle set up her eponymous label in 2008 in Melbourne.
 A self-taught designer, Dévé is known for her experimentation with new techniques and cross-disciplinary practices.

 Dévé's collection for Motley brilliantly riffs on the best of contemporary art.
 Inspired by 20th century artist heavy-weights, well known motifs from artists like Braque, Brancusi and Hepworth transform into gloriously wearable jewellery.
 Featuring charms, hoops and chunky chains, these mini-sculptures are the best kind of art collecting.Hide

 Frances Wadsworth Jones is a British Jeweller and Royal College of Art graduate.
 Frances lives in London, where she runs her design studio.
 She’s known for combining traditional craftsmanship techniques with subversive design.

 The Screw You collection is a not-so-subtle rejection of the prim and proper pearls of twinsets gone by.
 We’d say her first Motley collection (and first time outside of high luxury) hits the nail on the head.Hide